 As it has been mentioned, in a recent publication [25] we investigated the aging behavior of ECAP-processed Al alloy with the same composition.
-The ECAP was performed through 4 passes using route BC and the aging was carried out at the same temperature as for the HPT specimen (120 °C and 170 °C).
-The dislocation density was lower (~4.8 × 10 m-2) than the value observed for the HPT disk (~8 × 10 m-2).
-This difference can be explained by the higher plastic strain and pressure used in HPT-processing.
-The high hydrostatic pressure hinders diffusion [38-40] which is the basic mechanism of dynamic recovery, therefore the dislocation density was higher for HPT compared to ECAP.
-At the same time, during aging the decrease of the dislocation density was more pronounced for the HPT sample since the larger initial dislocation density yields a higher driving force of recovery during annealing and the diffusion is also faster at ambient pressure due to the higher amount of dislocations and grain boundaries compared to the ECAP specimen.
-Thus, in the latter sample the dislocation density decreased from ~4.8 × 10 m-2 only to ~3.3 × 10 m-2 at 170 °C while the aging for the HPT disk yielded a much larger reduction in the dislocation density from ~8 × 10 m-2 only to ~0.4 × 10 m-2.
+The ECAP was performed through 4 passes using route B{C} , and the aging was carried out at the same temperature as for the HPT specimen (120 and 170 °C).
+The dislocation density in the ECAP-processed sample was lower (~ 4.8×10^{14} m-2) than the value observed for the HPT disk (~ 8×10^{14} m-2).
+This difference can be explained by the higher plastic strain and pressure used in HPT processing.
+The high hydrostatic pressure hinders diffusion [43-45] which is the basic mechanism of dynamic recovery; therefore, the dislocation density was higher for HPT compared to ECAP.
+At the same time, during aging the decrease in the dislocation density was more pronounced for the HPT sample since the larger initial dislocation density yields a higher driving force of recovery during annealing and the diffusion is also faster at ambient pressure due to the higher amount of dislocations and grain boundaries compared to the ECAP specimen.
+Thus, in the latter sample the dislocation density decreased from ~ $4.8 \times 10^{14} \text{ m}^{-2}$ only to $\sim 3.3 \times 10^{14} \text{ m}^{-2}$ at 170 °C while the aging for the HPT disk yielded a much larger reduction in the dislocation density from $\sim 8 \times 10^{14} \text{ m}^{-2}$ only to $\sim 0.4 \times 10^{14} \text{ m}^{-2}$.

-In the as-processed state, the ECAP sample contained $\eta$ -MgZn2 phase besides GP zones while there were only GP zones in the HPT-processed specimen, i.e., the evolution of precipitates was faster during ECAP-processing.
-This observation can also be explained by the hindered diffusion during HPT due to the high applied pressure.
-This effect can impede the development of stable $\eta$ -MgZn2 precipitates and only GP zones were observed after HPT.
-When the HPT-processed sample was annealed at 120 °C and 170 °C, the high amount of grain boundaries and dislocations yielded a higher diffusion rate, resulting in a fast development of $\eta$ -MgZn2 precipitates.
-Indeed, the fraction of $\eta$ phase for the HPT sample was much higher than that for the ECAP specimen at both temperatures: for the ECAP samples 0.9% and 6.8% were detected at 120 °C and 170 °C, respectively, while these values for the HPT disk were 5.0% and 8.3%.
+In the as-processed state, the ECAP sample contained η -MgZn2 phase besides GP zones while there were only GP zones in the HPT-processed specimen, i.e., the evolution of precipitates was faster during ECAP-processing.
+The formation of stable η -MgZn2 precipitates in a supersaturated Al solid solution requires diffusion.
+The atomic migration is faster along the grain boundaries than in the grain interiors; therefore, the particles of the η -MgZn2 phase formed mainly in the grain boundaries of the ECAP-processed sample.
+On the other hand, the high pressure applied in HPT processing hindered the diffusion in both the grain interiors and the grain boundaries, therefore fewer n-MgZn2 precipitates developed in the grain boundaries of the HPT sample, and only GP zones were observed after HPT.
+When the HPTprocessed sample was annealed at 120 °C and 170 °C, the high amount of grain boundaries and dislocations yielded a higher diffusion rate, resulting in a fast development of n-MgZn2 precipitates.
+Indeed, the intensity percentage of η phase for the HPT sample was much higher than that for the ECAP specimen at both temperatures: for the ECAP samples 0.9% and 6.8% were detected at 120 °C and 170 °C, respectively, while these values for the HPT disk were 5.0% and 8.3%.
+It should be noted that SPD can produce an enormous amount of vacancies in the Al matrix as shown in former studies [46-50], which dramatically influences the diffusion, and subsequently may enhance the precipitation process.
+For HPT, although the applied high pressure impeded the vacancy migration during processing, however when the pressure was released and the samples were annealed, the mobilized vacancies may contribute to the development of precipitates.